Non-degenerate parametric amplifiers based on dispersion engineered Josephson junction arrays: Conclusion

 \section{Conclusion}

-In summary, we have demonstrated a new type of parametric amplifier based on a dispersion engineered Josephson junction array, with up to four hybridized pairs of modes, showing non-degenerate power gain in excess of $20\,\mathrm{dB}$, within an instantaneous bandwidth in the range of $10\,\mathrm{MHz}$.
+In summary, we have demonstrated a type of parametric amplifier based on a dispersion engineered Josephson junction array, with up to four hybridized pairs of modes, showing non-degenerate power gain in excess of $20\,\mathrm{dB}$, within an instantaneous bandwidth in the range of $10\,\mathrm{MHz}$.
 The measured noise visibility suggests that our amplifiers approach the quantum limit of added noise.
 We used the amplifier to measure quantum jumps of a transmon qubit, which we can discriminate with $90\%$ fidelity within $500\,\mathrm{ns}$ of integration.
+For comparison, using state-of-the-art readout chain optimization and pulse shaping, fidelities up top $97\,\%$ can be achieved in $80\,\mathrm{ns}$ \cite{Heinsoo18}.
 The optical fabrication of the JJ array is accessible, reproducible, and low cost.

 By optimizing the mode engineering of future amplifiers it will be possible to build an array with sufficiently high mode density, such that a moderate flux tunability will suffice to cover the entire frequency band from $1\,\mathrm{GHz}$ up to $10\,\mathrm{GHz}$.
 Further improvements also include the suppression of unintended higher-order effects by utilizing asymmetric dc-SQUIDs \cite{Eichler14_DPA} or SNAILs \cite{SivJAMPA19, Frattini17, Siv19}. \\